yosshor/FullStack_March_2024/07-React/15-Persona-project-2-1-2025/README.md

 - **SweetAlert Integration**: SweetAlert is used to show elegant alerts and messages during the application lifecycle.
 - **MongoDB Integration**: MongoDB is used to store user data, including login credentials and scores.
 - **Interactive Gameplay**: If the fire from the starship overlaps with the meteors, a sound effect is played, and the meteor disappears, adding an interactive and dynamic experience to the gameplay.
+- **Redux State Management**: Redux is used to manage global state, such as user authentication, scores, and game state persistence.

 ## Technologies Used

 - React
+- Redux Toolkit
+- Redux Persist
 - Phaser
 - TypeScript
 - SweetAlert